 When a source of illicit discharge is discovered, the following course of action will be taken:

-- DEHS will investigate the cause of the discharge, and assist the department responsible for the discharge in taking any needed corrective actions.
+- DEHS will investigate the cause of the discharge, and assist the department responsible for the discharge to take appropriate corrective actions.

-- The department responsible for the discharge will also be responsible for paying for any monetary fines assessed by a regulatory agency, and any cost incurred during cleanup
+- The party responsible for the discharge will be responsible for paying for any monetary fines assessed by a regulatory agency and any related cleanup and response costs.